thomasdang1996/pear-store-be/README.md

 - Install [Maven](https://www.baeldung.com/install-maven-on-windows-linux-mac)

 ### Adding `settings.xml`
 This steps enables `pear-store-be` to download its custom library `common-lib` for messaging.
+For more info, see [Working with the Apache Maven registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry)
 1) Go to `C:\Users\<user-name>\.m2` and create `settings.xml`.
 2) Paste following text:
     ```